apache/flink/docs/dev/stream/checkpointing.md

 ## Selecting a State Backend

-The checkpointing mechanism stores the progress in the data sources and data sinks, the state of windows, as well as the [user-defined state](state.html) consistently to provide *exactly once* processing semantics.
+The checkpointing mechanism stores consistent snapshots of the progress in the data sources and data sinks, the state of windows and timers, as well as any [user-defined state](state.html), thereby providing *exactly once* processing semantics.
 Where the checkpoints are stored (e.g., JobManager memory, file system, database) depends on the configured
 **State Backend**.

 By default state will be kept in memory, and checkpoints will be stored in-memory at the master node (the JobManager).
 For proper persistence of large state,